Search for celebrities on Ancestry.com!Virginia Hirsch

 He grew up in Glendale, where he was a member and eventually chief of the Woodcraft Rangers.
 He graduated from Franklin High School in 1943.
 Upon graduation, he enlisted in the Navy, where he served as an aviation cadet.
 Following military service, he went to school at UC Berkeley.

-Mr. Holst married in 1948 and started working for Laura Scudder Foods.
+Mr. Holst marriage in 1948 and started working for Laura Scudder Foods.
 He stayed there 34 years, becoming district manager of the Los Angeles area.
 In 1979, he was transferred to Santa Cruz, where he retired in 1984.

 He enjoyed camping and fishing in his spare time.